 This page is a collection of tips and resources available to faculty and students at Pace interested in accessible learning.
-Accessibility can include captioning, adhereing to visual standards, and making sure your documents can be processed by screen readers.
-These best practices can be applied in your course assessments, web content, and course documents including PDFs, PowerPoint, textbooks, syllabi, and multimedia.
+Accessibility can include captioning, adhering to visual standards, and making sure your documents can be processed by screen readers.
+These best practices can be applied in your course assessments, web content, and course documents including PDFs, PowerPoints, textbooks, syllabi, and multimedia.

 - Example Syllabus Statement

 - Accessibility Tips

 - Accessibility Video 1- Accessible Documents Using Microsoft Office